YBL123/mars-rover-yarden-lawson/README.md

 module.exports = mongoose.model('RoverMovement', roverMovementSchema)
 ```
 The roverMovementSchema includes only a movement key which will accept the strings included in the enum.
-I included both lower and upper case so that the enum will be case Insensitive.
+I included both lower and upper case so that the enum will be case insensitive.
 'R' & 'L' = 90 degree rotation in the same spot.
 'M' = movement.